 Item #: AP6605

-The Classifying Chemical Reactions Chemical Demonstration Kit is comprised of ten targeted demonstrations to help students become proficient in identifying the five types of chemical reactions.
+The Classifying Chemical Reactions Chemical Demonstration Kit comprises 10 targeted demonstrations to help students become proficient in identifying the five types of chemical reactions.
 Students will love this spectacular kit.

 See more product details

 This item can only be shipped to schools, museums and science centers

 Students love spectacular chemical reactions, but do they always know what they are seeing?
 Use these ten targeted demonstrations to help students become proficient in identifying the five different types of chemical reactions.

 • Stunning silver crystals completely cover the wire surface and the solution turns blue when a copper wire coil is suspended in a silver nitrate solution.

 • Aluminum dissolves, copper metal precipitates, and things really heat up when aluminum foil is added to copper(II) chloride.

 • Mixing copper(II) chloride and sodium phosphate produces a beautiful turquoise precipitate.

 • An “avalanche” of snow white precipitate suddenly appears when sodium chloride and silver nitrate are combined.